Hanshika11/Data-Analytics-Projects-Potfolios/README.md

 The problem of product sales analysis is a popular SQl in Data Science.
 It involves analyzing product sales and identifying top-selling products based on total revenue.  through Product Sales Analysis using SQL.

+# Wearther Forecasting
+Weather forecasting is the task of forecasting weather conditions for a given location and time.
+With the use of weather data and algorithms, it is possible to predict weather conditions for the next n number of days.
+I hope you liked this article on Weather Analysis and Forecasting using Python.